 Hypoxia and angiogenesis have a close relationship to cancer metastasis [7].
 It has been found that many regulatory factors of pathological angiogenesis change under hypoxic conditions, causing tumor metastasis [8].
-In the case of CC, hypoxia strengthen its aggressiveness, increasing the drug resistance and promoting the metastasis of the tumor, which is detrimental to the prognosis of patients.
-Hypoxia inducible factor-1 $\alpha$ (HIF-1 $\alpha$ ), a factor usually induced under hypoxic conditions, regulates the expression of various cytokines such as vascular endothelial growth factor-A (VEGF-A), and plays a crucial role in angiogenesis and metastasis in cancer [9].
+In the CC, strengthen case of hypoxia its aggressiveness, increasing the drug resistance and promoting the metastasis of the tumor, which is detrimental to the prognosis of patients.
+Hypoxia inducible factor-1 α (HIF-1 α), a factor usually induced under hypoxic conditions, is able to regulate the expression of various cytokines such as vascular endothelial growth factor-A (VEGF-A), and plays a crucial role in angiogenesis and metastasis in cancer [9].
 It has been shown in in vitro experiments that HIF-1a affects the angiogenesis and metastasis of colorectal cancer cells [10].
-However, the molecular mechanism and clinical data of the relationships of HIF-1 $\alpha$ with the prognosis and metastasis of CC are still controversial.
+However, the molecular mechanism and clinical data of the relationships of HIF-1 α with the prognosis and metastasis of CC are still controversial.
 Suppressor of cytokine signaling 3 (SOCS3), a member of the SOCS family, is structurally composed of different functional domains including the N-terminal kinase inhibitory region, the central SH2 domain, and the C-terminal homology region (SOCS box) [11].

 It has been reported that the expression of SOCS3 is suppressed in many human tumors due to aberrant methylation in its promoter region [12].
-SOCS3 restores gene function through demethylation, and suppresses the growth of tumor cells by curbing signal transducer and activator of transcription 3 (STAT3) activation through gene transfection in several human cancer cells [13].
-However, the mechanism by which SOCS3 regulates other intracellular signal transduction cascades [such as phosphatidylinositol 3-hydroxy kinase (PI3K)/protein kinase B (AKT)] except for STAT3 is still poorly understood.
-The PI3K/AKT also plays a key role tumorigenesis by affecting biological in characteristics such as angiogenesis, migration and diffusion of malignant tumors.
+Suppressor of cytokine signaling 3 (SOCS3) restores gene function through demethylation, and suppresses the growth of tumor cells by curbing signal transducer and activator of transcription 3 (STAT3) activation through gene transfection in several human cancer cells [13].
+However, the mechanism by which SOCS3 regulates other intracellular signal transduction cascades such as (phosphatidylinositol 3hydroxy kinase (PI3K)/protein kinase B (AKT)), except for STAT3 is still poorly understood.
+The PI3K/AKT also plays a key role in tumorigenesis by affecting biological characteristics such as angiogenesis, migration and diffusion of malignant tumors.
 The PI3K/AKT pathway is crucial for multiple cellular functions including metabolism, proliferation, growth and survival [14].
-There is increasing evidence indicating that this pathway is often dysregulated during tumorigenesis, thereby influencing certain biological phenotypes.
-In this study, the effects of SOCS3 on the expression of HIF-1 $\alpha$ and CC rats were investigated, in addition to whether the PI3K/AKT signaling pathway is involved in these processes.
+There is increasing evidence indicating that this pathway is often dysregulated during tumoriaenesis. thereby influencina certain biological phenotypes.
+In this study, the effects of SOCS3 on the expression of HIF-1a in CC rats were investigated, in addition to determining the involvement of PI3K/AKT signaling pathway in these processes.